 Adopting proper parenting techniques can stimulate the baby’s growth through activities that appeal to him and help nurture his skills:

 - Active play time with conversations: Do not just be a spectator while playing with your baby.
 Make it interactive by addressing the baby and referring with names.
 By doing so, you are stimulating the baby’s listening skills, while also sharpening his memory.

 - Read and explore outdoors: Take your baby to the garden and read a colorful storybook to him.
-Even at the garden make him look at the vivid natural shades.
-It stimulates the baby’s vision, and the visual cortex in the brain, subsequently boosting his visual memory.
+Take the baby to the garden so that he can see the vivid colors.
+Reading and exploring stimulates the baby’s vision, and the visual cortex in the brain, subsequently boosting his visual memory.